liquiddeath13/VoyagerTF/README.md

 - Add spoofcalls or anything because this is UltraDetected

-anyways enjoy and dont sell this shit lol.
+anyways enjoy and dont sell this shit lol, but if u do atleast change aimbot from mouse_event to anything else.